 WATCH: Oklahoma Fall Camp Practice Highlights

-Watch AllSooners' highlights from Oklahoma's fall camp practice on Wednesday, August 10 at Gaylord Family - Oklahoma Memorial Stadium in Norman.
+Watch AllSooners' highlights from Oklahoma's fall camp practice on Tuesday, August 16 at the OU Rugby Fields in Norman.

 Want to join the discussion?
 Click here to become a member of the AllSooners message board community today!